openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

     post-install logic will be not stomp on existing lvmd configurations.
 Overwriting the lvmd config poses a significant threat of orphaning LVM volumes if MicroShift were to change the volume-groups used by lvmd.

+- **Dynamic Configuration Defaults**
+  - For LVMS to start, it must have a configuration file.
+Thus, in order to support running out of the box and after upgrades, a default configuration should be provided when the user does not create one.
+This is handled by MicroShift right now in
+[mainline code](https://github.com/openshift/microshift/blob/main/pkg/config/lvmd/lvmd.go).
+This logic must also ensure
+    that user-defined configurations are not overwritten after upgrading, which could break the system and require user intervention.
+  - The dynamic portion of the default config is the default LVM volume group.
+Defaulting logic will be executed by a post-install section of the RPM spec.
+It will decide if a default config is necessary, and if so, which volume group to use:
+    1. If a configuration file exists, skip creating a default config file and continue rpm installation.
+    2. Else, if there are 0 volume groups, halt installation and report the error to the user.
+    3. Else, if there is 1 and only 1 volume group, set it as the default VG in the LVMS `deviceClass`.
+    4. Else, if there are more than 1 volume groups, check if one named `microshift` exists.
+       1. If it does exist, set it as the default VG in the LVMS `deviceClass`.
+       2. Else, halt installation and report the error to the user.

 ### Risks and Mitigations

 - N/A